-- Firmly shift the breaker back to the “on” location.
-If it instantaneously flips again, don’t touch it and call us at 203-772-8319.
-A switch that keeps flipping may indicate your home has electrical trouble.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 203-772-8319.
+A switch that keeps turning off might mean your residence has an electrical issue.

 Wrong Thermostat Settings

-If you have a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for assistance.
-If you’re still having problems, call us at 203-772-8319 for help.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 203-772-8319 for assistance.

 If your pan has a pump, find the float switch.
-If the switch is “up” and there’s moisture in the pan, you could need to replace the pump.
-Call us at 203-772-8319 for help.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
+Reach us at 203-772-8319 for help.

 2. AC Blows Warm Air